DouglasChan/Twitter-Network-Explorer/readme.md

 network_crawler.py : Obtains the names of Twitter users in a network.
 Depending on the number of neighbors specified per node, and the depth of levels to search, the crawler will use top mentioned users (as counted by the file "twitter_mention_frequency.py" as the basis of downloading jsonl files.

+network_analysis.py : This file takes the similarity scores calculated within the "Doc_to_Vec_Refactored.py file and reconfigures each user into a network based on similarity.
+Nodes that fall below a certain threshold of similarity will not be displayed along with edges that do not represent enough similarity.
+Clustering in this newly formed network object is also performed here using a greedy algorithm.

 # Setting